elastio/bon/website/src/reference/builder/member/field.md

-c# `field`
+# `field`

 **Applies to:** <Badge type="warning" text="struct fields"/> <Badge type="warning" text="function arguments"/> <Badge type="warning" text="method arguments"/>

 Defines a private field on the builder without setters.
 This field may be used in [Custom Methods](../../../guide/typestate-api/custom-methods).
+The value of this field will be moved into the resulting struct or function from which the builder was generated.

-The value for the member will be computed inside of the starting function and stored in the builder.
+The initial value for the field will be computed inside of the starting function and stored in the builder.

 | Form                             | How value for the member is computed |
 | -------------------------------- | ------------------------------------ |